Super Smash Bros. Ultimate

 2.1.
 Series Lengths

-Matches are played as a best of 5 series in the Regular Season, and a best of 7 series in the Finals.
+Matches are played as a best of 7 series in the Regular Season, Playoffs, and Grand Finals.

 2.2.
 Game Lobby